 Art Garden at Wichita Art Museum

 A perk to visiting the Wichita Art Museum is touring its outdoor art garden!
-Since 2015, urban art enthusiasts have appreciated the outdoor sculptures that sit amongst over 100 trees, 600 shrubs, 20,000 perennials and indigenous grasses.
+Since 2015, public art enthusiasts have appreciated the outdoor sculptures that sit amongst over 100 trees, 600 shrubs, 20,000 perennials and indigenous grasses.
 Admission to tour the award-winning garden is free and accessible 24 hours a day to individuals who want to take a self-guided stroll to view over a dozen sculptures.

 Visitors can expect to see a collection of breathtaking sculptures positioned from various vantage points.
 Each stroll through the garden presents a new experience as seen from a different perspective.
 From dawn till dusk, the ever-changing sunlight casts down on the art garden transforming it into a dynamic space for visitors to enjoy.
 Touring with a small group?
 There are a number of gathering places in the garden to relax and admire the landscape masterpiece.